 2018 \$'000 2017 \$'000

-Neither past due nor impaired + +
+Neither past due nor impaired

 Past due but not impaired

 < 3 months overdue

-3 months - 6 months overdue
+3 months - 6 months

+overdue

 6 months overdue

 Impaired

 < 3 months overdue

 3 months - 6 months

+overdue

-overdue > 6 months overdue
+6 months overdue

-AASB 7.6

-Total receivables - gross of allowance for impairment this the second of
+AASB 7.6 Total receivables - gross of allowance for impairment

-AASB 132.AG12 Notes: The ageing analysis excludes statutory receivables, as AASB 7.
-Therefore, the 'total' will not reconcile to the receivables.
+AASB 132.AG12 Notes: The ageing analysis excludes statutory receivables AASB 7.
+Therefore, the 'total' will not reconcile to the rec

 AASB 7.21, Authority Deposits

-AASB 7.36 (c) The entity has placed funds on deposit with TCorp, whi Standard and Poor's.
-These deposits are similar to mo- and can be placed 'at call' or for a fixed term.
-For fixed payable by TCorp is negotiated initially and is fixed for the interest rate payable on at call deposits can vary.
-T were earning an average interest rate of [X]% (2017 - weighted average interest rate was [X]% (2017 - [X]%) during the year of \$[X] (2017 - \$[X]).
-None of these as impaired. ney market or b term deposits, the term of the of the deposits at [X]%), while over on a weighted ank deposits the interest rate deposit, while reporting date er the year, the average balance
+AASB 7.36 (c) The entity has placed funds on deposit with TCorp, N Standard and Poor's.
+These deposits are similar to r and can be placed 'at call' or for a fixed term.
+For fix payable by TCorp is negotiated initially and is fixed f the interest rate payable on at call deposits can vary were earning an average interest rate of $[X]$ % (2017 weighted average interest rate was $[X]$ % (2017 - $[X]$ during the year of $[X]$ (2017 - $[X]$ ).
+None of these impaired. ii.
+Liquidity risk noney market or backed term deposits, or the term of the contract of the contract of the deposits at a - [X]%), while over %) on a weighted a ank deposits the interest rate deposit, while reporting date er the year, the average balance

-ii.
-Liquidity risk
+AASB 7.33, 39(c)

-AASB 7.33, 39(c) Liquidity risk is the risk that the entity will be unable to r obligations when they fall due.
-The entity continuously monitoring future cash flows and maturities planning to of high quality liquid assets.
-The objective is to maintai continuity of funding and flexibility through the use of or advances.
-[Details of credit standby arrangements of the entity; an unused loan facilities of the entity, as this is considered manages risk tl ensure adequa in a balance bet verdrafts, loans and a summary o hrough te holding ween and other f the used and
+ноц 7.33, 39(6) Liquidity risk is the risk that the entity will be unable obligations when they fall due.
+The entity continuou monitoring future cash flows and maturities planning of high quality liquid assets.
+The objective is to mair continuity of funding and flexibility through the use o advances.
+[Details of credit standby arrangements of the entity, unused loan facilities of the entity, as this is conside sly manages risk th to ensure adequa ntain a balance bet f overdrafts, loans nrough te holding ween and other f the used and

-AASB 7.18 During the current and prior year, there were no default assets have been pledged as collateral.
-The entity's e deemed insignificant based on prior periods' data and o exposure to liqui dity risk is
+AASB 7.18 During the current and prior year, there were no defa assets have been pledged as collateral.
+The entity deemed insignificant based on prior periods' data an s exposure to liqui dity risk is

-The liabilities are recognised for amounts due to be pair services received, whether or not invoiced.
-Amounts of unsecured) are settled in accordance with the policy set small business suppliers, where terms are not specified than 30 days from date of receipt of a correctly rendered if trade terms are not specified, payment is made no lat following the month in which an invoice or a statement business suppliers, where payment is not made within simple interest must be paid automatically unless an ex- otherwise.
-For payments to other suppliers, the Head of appointed by the Head of an authority) may automatical interest.
-The rate of interest applied during the year wa The table below summarises the maturity profile of the based on contractual undiscounted payments, together exposure. wing to supplier at out in NSWTC d, payment is ma d invoice.
-For the rhan the end is received.
-For the specified tim disting contract s of an authority (c ally pay the supp s [X]% (2017 - entity's financia rs (which are 2 11/12.
-For ade not later other suppliers, of the month r small he period, specifies or a person blier simple [X]%).
-I liabilities
+Ré The liabilities are recognised for amounts due to be services received, whether or not invoiced.
+Amounts unsecured) are settled in accordance with the policy small business suppliers, where terms are not speci than 30 days from date of receipt of a correctly rend if trade terms are not specified, payment is made no following the month in which an invoice or a statement business suppliers, where payment is not made with simple interest must be paid automatically unless are otherwise.
+For payments to other suppliers, the Heat appointed by the Head of an authority) may automat interest.
+The rate of interest applied during the year The table below summarises the maturity profile of the based on contractual undiscounted payments, toget exposure. s owing to supplier set out in NSWTC fied, payment is ma ered invoice.
+For o later than the end int is received.
+For in the specified tim existing contract s d of an authority (o ically pay the supp was [X]% (2017 - he entity's financia s (which are 11/12.
+For ade not later other suppliers, of the month small he period, specifies r a person lier simple [X]%).